The UAE and Saudi Arabia implemented value-added tax (VAT) on 1 January.

 The UAE government has indicated it expects to generate an estimated AED12bn ($3.3bn) during the first year of VAT implementation.

-The rest of the GCC states – Kuwait, Bahrain, Oman and Qatar – are understood to have deferred VAT implementation until 2019.
+The rest of the GCC states – Kuwait, Bahrain, Oman and Qatar – are understood to have deferred VAT implementation.

 |This article has been unlocked to allow non-subscribers to sample MEED’s content for FREE.
 MEED provides exclusive news, data and analysis about the Middle East every day.
 Subscribe to MEED to have full access to Middle East business intelligence.
 Click here|